jacobusdijkman/neural-free-energy-1d/README.md

 ![DFT Visualization](DFT.gif)

-This is a package for training neural free energy functionals for Classical Density Functional Theory.
+This is a package for training Neural Free Energy Functionals for Classical Density Functional Theory.

 ## Getting Started